 It’s important to understand the intricacies of a particular policy, and most consumers say that understanding is more important than the cost of their coverage.
 Whole life, term, guaranteed benefits; the terminology can be confusing, and as customers view a variety of insurance websites, they often say they become disillusioned when confronted with “too many choices.”

-So to that end, here are our guidelines to help you navigate the process of buying your life insurance.
+So to that end, here is our list of questions to help you navigate the process of buying your life insurance.

 What Are You Buying?